reservoirpy/reservoirpy/README.md

     ```bash
     python minimalESN_MackeyGlass.py
     ```

+## Examples and tutorials 🎓

+[Go to the tutorial folder](./tutorials/) for tutorials in Jupyter Notebooks.

+[Go to the examples folder](./examples/) for examples and papers with codes, also in Jupyter Notebooks.

 ## Preprint with tutorials
 Tutorial on ReservoirPy can be found in this [preprint (Trouvain et al. 2020)](https://hal.inria.fr/hal-02595026).